 (Subject Leader - Mr Storey)

 Children have regular opportunities for singing in school through weekly hymn singing as well as when doing assemblies, liturgies, masses and in class.
-The music lessons are closely linked to topics within the ‘Commando Joe’ scheme which is used in school.
-Children have opportunities to listen and to respond to music, develop their theoretical understanding of this as well as performing within these lessons.
+Music lessons follow the ‘Charanga’ scheme which is used in school which fully covers national curriculum objectives.
+Children have opportunities to listen and to respond to music, develop their theoretical understanding of this as well as performing and composing within these lessons.

-Year 4 and Year 5 are currently having whole class brass sessions with provision being provided by the Doncaster Music Service.
-This allows children to have an instrument for a year where they are also able to take these home and practise.
+Year 4 currently have whole class clarinet sessions with provision being provided by the Doncaster Music Service.
+This allows children to have an instrument for a year where they are also able to take these home and continue their practise of this.

 Phonics - RWI